 - Received a bachelor's degree or its equivalent from an accredited university prior to the quarter for which the applicant seeks admission

-At least a B average in undergraduate coursework
+- At least a B average in undergraduate coursework

 Additionally, each department has its own criteria for admission.
 Please visit Departments and Programs for requirements.

 Satisfaction of minimal standards does not, however, guarantee admission.
 Since the number of qualified applicants far exceeds the number of places available, many well-qualified applicants cannot be accommodated.

 Types of Applications

+Some departments and programs require a Pre-Application.
 Visit International Applicants to determine if you required to complete a Pre-Application.

 For specific information about eligibility and application requirements, see International Applicants - Required Academic Preparation.

 If you applied for graduate study at UCSB during the last application period, and you were admitted but did not register, please contact the admitting department prior to applying again.
 You have to submit a new online graduate application, but it may not be necessary to re-submit everything.